proj-algos-july2020/mpreston_solo/README.md

 This project was built with <b> Python | Javascript | HTML | CSS | Django | Plotly | JQuery | AJAX | Bootstrap | SQLite </b>

-To give it a go, clone this repo, `cd` into the `aaquiz` directory, activate your virtualenv, and then install the dependencies listed in `requirements.txt`:
+To give it a go, clone this repo, `cd` into the `aa_quiz` directory, activate your virtualenv, and then install the dependencies listed in `requirements.txt`:

     pip install -r requirements.txt